OCD

 Cognitive Behavioral Therapy for OCD

-Cognitive behavioral therapy (CBT for OCD) is a primary therapy for OCD, focusing on changing dysfunctional thought patterns and behaviors.
+Cognitive behavioral therapy (CBT for OCD) is a primary therapy for OCD treatment, focusing on changing dysfunctional thought patterns and behaviors.
 A key component of CBT for OCD, exposure and response prevention (ERP), involves gradually exposing individuals to their fears while helping them resist compulsive rituals.
 By challenging irrational beliefs, CBT aims to reduce anxiety and empower individuals to regain control over their lives.

 Exposure Therapy for OCD